Reidmen/jllm/README.md

 ## Qwen3

-Following the open-weighted models from Qwen, this repo contains the architecture implementation to run `Qwen3 0.6B` parameters model.
+Following the open-weighted models from Qwen, this repo contains the architecture implementation to run `Qwen3` parameters models.

 From its [release-notes](https://qwenlm.github.io/blog/qwen3/), some model characteristics are: